extreme-datacloud/xdc_http_cache/ui/README.md

 # User interface
 The user interface container provides the utilities to create a VOMS proxy (voms-clients-java) or request a token (oidc-agent).
+Service configuration can be done moving to `xdc_http_cache/scripts`, running `configure_services.sh`, selecting ui and following the instructions provided by the script.
+In order for VOMS authentication to work, the user x509 certificate and the corresponding private key (together with a .p12 format certificate) must be put in `xdc_http_cache/ui/assets/usercert`.
+Required files are :
+  - usercert.pem
+  - userkey.pem
+  - user.p12

-In order to work few modification must be done on the docker-compose.yml file.
-The location of the user x509 certificate and the corresponding private key must be provided.
-The corresponding configuration file for the VO to be configured must be provided under the `vomses` and `vomsdir` folders.
-These folders contain reference example files.
+The .p12 certificate has to be imported in the browser, allowing the user to link the x509 certificate to his IAM account.
+The configuration files for the VO to be configured should be provided under the `vomses` and `vomsdir` folders.
+These folders contain reference example files, properly configurable by running `xdc_http_cache/scripts/configure_services.sh`.
-Since you have to open a browser from inside the docker container (required for IAM account or token exchange client registration with `oidc-agent`), in order to start the ui service just go to `xdc_http_cache/scripts`, run `configure_services.sh` selecting ui, and then, after building the docker image in `xdc_http_cache/ui`, run `connect_ui.sh`:
+Since you have to open a browser from inside the docker container (required for IAM account or token exchange client registration with `oidc-agent`), in order to start the ui service just run `xdc_http_cache/ui/connect_ui.sh`:
 ```
-docker-compose build
 ./connect_ui.sh
 ```
 A VOMS proxy can be requested using the command: